rmcl/power_board/README.md

 -----

 v2
-* Dropped Schotty diode on Vin.
+* Dropped schottky diode on Vin.
 * Added jumpers for A0 & A1